gsingh93/org-custom-cookies/README.md

 ### Keybindings and Hooks

-The `use-package` configuration below will `advise` `org-update-statistics-cookies` to run `org-custom-cookies-update-containing-subtree`, which will make it also update the custom cookies whenever an inbuilt cookie is updated, this means `C-c #` will also work with the custom cookies.
+The `use-package` configuration below will `advise` `org-update-statistics-cookies` to run `org-custom-cookies-update-containing-subtree`, which will result in custom cookies being updated whenever built-in statistics cookie are updated, meaning that `C-c #` will also work with the custom cookies.
 It will also add hooks that will be run when you clock out, as well as when the "Effort" property is updated.

 ```elisp
 (use-package org-custom-cookies